yasgreen93/objectives-organiser-api/README.md

   * `objectiveId`

 ---
-* `GET /objectives/:id/progress-updates/:id` - read a single progress update for a single objective:
+* `GET //progress-updates/:id` - read a single progress update for a single objective:
-  * `objectiveId`,
   * `progressUpdateId`

 ---